 Some DWC systems incorporate a dripper to the top of the system, eliminating the need for top-watering during early growth before the roots hit the water.
 The more mature the plants get, the less they require the feeding from the top and the more the plant takes its what it needs from the bottom bubbling reservoir.
 This revised method of DWC is known as bubbleponics.

-For more info on DWC systems get in touch with our specialist team on 0800 085 7995 or email email@example.com, they can advise you on different hydroponic options and what's best for your budget and space.
+For more info on DWC systems, email us or call our specialist team on 0800 085 7995, as they can advise you on different hydroponic options and what's best for your budget, space and plant type.